 On the day of

-EFTPOS and most Credit Cards (credit cards can also be accepted over the telephone)
+EFTPOS and most Credit Cards.
+Please note we don't accept AMEX. (credit cards can also be accepted over the telephone)

 Bank Cheque – please make payable to "Royston Hospital".